zulays/find-your-center/README.md

 - _Use storybook to style the application_
-- _Add in another API as another function_
+- _Add in another API as another tool, possibly dog or cute animal images_
 - _Access Spotify API to play background music_

 <br>